 - Medical Conditions

 If you have other medical conditions, your hair loss can be caused by several reasons other than metformin.
-Conditions like thyroid disease, autoimmune diseases that attack hair follicles like alopecia areata, and scalp infections like ringworm can lead to temporary or permanent hair loss.
+Conditions like thyroid disease, autoimmune diseases that attack hair follicles like alopecia areata, and fungal infections like ringworm can lead to temporary or permanent hair loss.
 Trichotillomania, a hair-pulling disorder, and diseases like lichen planus and some types of lupus also cause excessive hair fall and balding.

 - Stressful Events